|

 Dr. D: "So it was to hang on to them?"

-Elizabeth" "Oh yeah, not knowing how I felt about anything and
+Elizabeth" "Oh yeah, not knowing how I felt about anything and not getting

 angry at them to their faces so they would never get angry at me."